kaustubhk24/blog.kaustubh.codes/_posts/2020-10-24-how-to-install-lamp-stack-on-digitalocean-ubuntu-20-04.md

 Click Y if prompted.

 Now our Apache is installed.
-If you visit your\_ip\_address you will see the apache2 default page. if you don&#8217;t see the page, No problem.
+If you visit your\_ip\_address you will see the apache2 default page. if you don't see the page, No problem.
 We need to [configure our firewall.](#firewall-config)

 ## Installing MySQL

-Let&#8217;s install MySQL.
+Let's install MySQL.
 Paste below commands in your terminal.

 <pre class="wp-block-code"><code>$ apt install mysql</code></pre>